narakeet/examples/video-audio-sync/README.md

 ![loop](stopwatch.mp4)
 ```

 Alternatively, you can provide a `video` stage direction, and specify the `sync` sub-property.
-When adding subproperties to a stage direction, indent them by two spaces or a tab.
+When adding sub-properties to a stage direction, indent them by two spaces or a tab.
 (Technically, a stage direction is in YAML format).

 ```
 (video: